 - Green Underbill

 A hanger-on from the days when baseball caps were meant primarily for playing baseball, the green underbill is a "vintage" style choice for ball caps.
 Originally, this element was provided to absorb as much of the light shining off the field grass as possible.
 Later variants emerged using grey, or sometimes black, on the underside of the bill for maximum light absorption.

 The sandwich bill is a hat construction that uses a colorful layer of material in the brim, while the top and bottom of the brim retain the same colors as the rest of the hat.
 The result is a layered color scheme along the breadth of the hat.

 - Trucker ("Mesh Back")

 Some, but not all, trucker hats will come with a secondary difference: the foam front.
-The foam front is higly absorbant, serving both as a sweat guard for the wearer as well as an ideal surfacre for airbrush artists and other hat customizers.
+The foam front is highly absorbent, serving both as a sweat guard for the wearer as well as an ideal surface for airbrush artists and other hat customizers.